polius/meteornext-docs/docs/guides/administration.md

 Here we can set the limits of all the deployment executions.

 - **Coins per Deployment**: How many coins will be consumed for every deployment.
-If a user does not have the required amount of coins to perform a deployment then it will have to wait for the next day or that some admin gives him/her more coins.
+If a user does not have the required amount of coins to perform a deployment, then it will have to wait for the next day or that some admin gives him/her more coins.

 - **Concurrent Deployments**: This value is used to limit the amount of deployments that can be executed in the same time.
 It's useful to give stability to your infrastructure.
-In this way you will avoid unwanted peaks of large amount of deployments at the same time.
+In this way, you will avoid unwanted peaks of large amount of deployments at the same time.

 - **Execution Threads**: How many parallel connections will be spawned at database level.
 A value of 1 means that the execution will go database per database, one by one (sequentially).
 A value of 2 means that the execution will perform the deployment in two databases at the same time.
 And so on.
 So, the larger the value, the faster the execution will go and the less time it will take to finish.
 But keep in mind that also the larger the value, the more resources will consume.